oxequa/flutter_cache_image/README.md

 # Flutter Cache Image

 A flutter library to cache network images.
-This package support the download of images from a common url or from a firebase storage url.
+This package support the download of images from a standard *network url* and from a *firebase gs* storage url.

 This package only depend on flutter firebase storage, there are no others external dependencies.